 Beyond obtaining required licenses or permits, some legal forms of business, such as corporations and limited liability companies (LLCs), are required to file records with the state.
 More specifically, corporations, LLCs, and certain other types of business must file organizational documents with the Alabama Secretary of State (SOS).
 Check the Business Services section of the SOS website for more details.

 If you’re a member of any one of many professions and occupations, you’ll need to be licensed by the State of Alabama.
-The official website for Alabama state government, alabama.gov, has a page simply headed “Professional” that lists the regulatory boards for many professions and occupations.
+The official website for Alabama state government, alabama.gov, lists the regulatory boards for many professions and occupations.
 You can click on any item on the page and be taken to the website for the relevant regulatory board.

 Example: Jessica wants to work as a licensed real estate appraiser.
 She’ll need to apply for a license through the Alabama Real Estate Appraisers Board.
 She can get details by clicking on the link for Real Estate Appraisers Board on the alabama.gov Professional page.